• Home

 Event: WPT® Seminole Hard Rock Poker Showdown (May 30, 2025)

 One of the biggest and most prestigious stops on the WPT® schedule, Seminole Hard Rock continues to draw record-breaking fields.
+This was one of the largest fields in Florida poker history, confirming Seminole’s reputation as the flagship WPT® stop east of Las Vegas.

 The hotel casino in Hollywood, Florida delivered one of the biggest payouts of the year when Art Peacock topped a field of 1,755 players to score his first WPT® title.